pathwaycom/llm-app/README.md

 ### Key Features

 * **Extract meaning from raw text** - Set up data ingestion pipelines to extract information, entities, and other structured data from raw text.
-* **Real-time Alerts** - Set up custom logic on top of streaming data and get realtime alerts.
+* **Real-time Alerts** - Set up custom logic on top of streaming data and get real-time alerts.
 * **Real-time document indexing pipeline** - This pipeline reads data directly from S3-compatible storage, without the need to query an extra vector document database.
 * **Model testing** - Present and past queries can be run against fresh models to evaluate their quality.
 * **HTTP REST queries** - The system is capable of responding in real-time to HTTP REST queries.